joske/TileWorld/README.md

 On ubuntu/debian: apt-get install libwxgtk3.0-gtk3-dev.

-On MacOS: brew install wxwidgets (requires homebrew).
+On MacOS: brew install wxwidgets (requires homebrew) (or use the Docker info below).

-Not tested on Windows.
+Not tested on Windows (who cares, but in theory should work with the Docker setup).

 Docker: